TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 "speed-of-light" analysis: given the constraints of my system, what performance (throughput, latency, whatever metric you care about) should I expect to achieve?
-This can combine abstract things (like a performance model for how your system operations) with practical things (what's the sequential read throughput of my disk?
+This can combine abstract things (like a performance model for how your system operates) with practical things (what's the sequential read throughput of my disk?
 What's the clock cycle of my CPU?).

-Using Zarr in some workload involves (at least) three stages:
+Many Zarr workloads involve (at least) three stages:

 1. Reading bytes from storage (local disk or remote object storage).
-Your disk (for local storage) or [NIC] / remote storage service (for remote storage) has some throughput, which you should aim to saturate.
+Your disk (for local storage) or [NIC] / remote storage service (for remote storage) has some throughput, which you should aim to saturate. *Which* bytes you need to read will be dictated in part by your application.
+Zarr supports reading subsets of data (with the **chunk** being the smallest decompressable unit).
+   Ideally, your chunking should align with your access pattern.

-2. Decompressing bytes with the Codec Pipeline (we'll use Zstd compression).
+2. Decompressing bytes with the Codec Pipeline.
    Different codecs have different throughput targets, and these can depend heavily on the data, chunk size, and hardware.
+We're using the default Zstd codec in this example.
 3. Your actual computation.
 This should ideally be the bottleneck: it's the whole reason you're loading all this data after all.

 And if you are using a GPU, at some point you need to get the bytes from host to device memory[^gds].
-Depending on your workload, you might want to decompress the data and then move it, or move it and then decompress with the GPU.

 Finally, you might need to store your result.
 If your computation reduces the data this might be negligible.
 But if you're outputting large n-dimensional